mendix/docs/content/en/docs/developerportal/deploy/migrating-to-different-cloud.md

 These instructions are provided in case you have problems using the migration tool above.
 We recommend that you use the migration tool whenever possible.
 Please contact [Mendix Support](https://support.mendix.com) if you are having difficulty with the migration tool and only use these instructions as a last resort.
 {{% /alert %}}

-To manually migrate your app from a v3 node to a v4 node in the Mendix Cloud, follow the steps in the sections below.
+To manually migrate your app to a different node in the Mendix Cloud, follow the steps in the sections below.

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/mxcloudv4/migrating-to-v4/migratev4.png" >}}